HawkScan and CircleCI

-- Add your code repository as a CircleCI Project
+- Add a code repository as a CircleCI Project

 - Secure your API key as an environment variable in your CircleCI Project